marijadmitrovic/loft-task/README.md

 ## JSON schema validation

-To make sure that the correct JSON data will be the forwarded to the script UploadFile class use [justinrainbow/json-schema](https://github.com/justinrainbow/json-schema) library.
+To make sure that the correct JSON data will be forwarded to the script UploadFile class use [justinrainbow/json-schema](https://github.com/justinrainbow/json-schema) library.